 What Causes Different Types of Atlanta Car Accidents?

 Too many Atlanta car accidents are caused by a driver’s negligence or recklessness.
 “Negligence” in an automobile accident is the failure of the vehicle driver to exercise due care, which results in an accident, injury or death.
-“Recklessness” is defined as a conscious disregard for a substantial and unjustifiable risk created by the driver’s conduct.
+“Recklessness” is defined as a conscious disregard for a large and unwise risk created by the driver’s conduct.

 The types of negligence and recklessness that typically leads to Atlanta auto accidents include:

 - Drugged driving (including illegal and prescription drugs)

 - Distracted driving (such as texting or using a cellphone while driving)